liquid-rocketry-illinois/RCP-Host/RCP.md

   the packet.
 - Class Byte: The second byte of a packet.
 It indicates the packet "class," or the functionality of the rest of the transmitted data.
+- Parameter Bytes: The bytes in a packet that follow the class byte.
-- Packet length: The total length of the packet, not including the header byte.
+- Packet length: The length of the packet, not including the header or class bytes.
-- Device: An actuator, sensor, or other component on a target that can be controlled or otherwise interfaced with
+- Device: An actuator, sensor, or other component (including software components) on a target that can be controlled, queried, or otherwise interacted with
 - Interface: The method by which the host and target communicate with each other.
 For example, LoRa, USB, TCP/IP over various methods, etc.
 - Heartbeat packet: Packets sent from the host to the target.
 If consecutive heartbeats are not received by the target in the time specified, the target should initiate an emergency stop.

 ### Device Classes

-A device class is a 7 bit identifier which encodes the type of device of something.
-For example, a solenoid, a stepper motor, a sensor, etc. Device classes, combined with a device ID number, can be used to uniquely identify an individual device on a target.
-The most significant bit in a device class byte should indicate whether the packet is a read or write operation.
+A device class is an 8 bit identifier which encodes the type of device of something.
+For example, a solenoid, a sensor, a software component, etc. Device classes, combined with a device ID number (if necessary), can be used to uniquely identify an individual device on a target.

-The so far defined device classes are as follows:
+The defined device classes are as follows:

-- 0x00: Test State (not a physical device, but a device class for interfacing with the current state of a test)
+- 0x00: Test State (virtual device)
 - 0x01: Solenoid
 - 0x02: Stepper Motor
-- 0x7F: Serial data (not a physical device)
+- 0x80: Custom data (virtual device)
-- 0x7E: GPS
+- 0x81: GPS
-- 0x7D: Ambient Pressure
+- 0x82: Ambient Pressure
-- 0x7C: Ambient Temperature
+- 0x83: Ambient Temperature
-- 0x7B: Acceleration
+- 0x84: Acceleration
-- 0x7A: Gyroscope
+- 0x85: Gyroscope
-- 0x79: Magnetometer
+- 0x86: Magnetometer
-- 0x78: Pressure Transducer
+- 0x87: Pressure Transducer

 ## Packet Structure